browserengineering/book/book/embeds.md

         # ...
 ```

-It's possible to composite or even thread iframe scrolling, but for
-the sake of expediency we won't do it here.

 There's one more subtlety to scrolling.
 After we scroll, we want to
 *clamp* the scroll position, to prevent the user scrolling past the
 last thing on the page.
 Right now `clamp_scroll` uses the window